Imagine a B2C startup. It’s small but profitable and growing.

 Events are coming from various sources.
 A common question is client vs server side analytics, which one to do?

 The answer is both!
-They are complimentary.
+They are complementary.

 Client side analytics